nuejs/www/blog/introducing-nue-css/index.md

   large: /img/abstract-design-system-big.png
   size: 600 × 410

 Design system is really a simple concept: you define the master look and feel in a central location and let all your pages inherit from that.
 Ideally, your design is just a single self-documenting CSS file that even non-technical people can understand.
-Here are three examples, which all are significantly smaller than a single Tailwind Catalyst button:
+Here are three examples:

 [site-list]